RyanClementsHax/notes/web/libraries/vue/vueWithTypescript.md

 - supported out of the box
 - please use vue 3 with typescript if you can

+## Vetur

+- vetur seems to need setup functions always return something, else it breaks template interpolation
+  - if your setup function doesnt return anything, just add `return {}` to the end of the setup function to make vetur happy

 ### `reactive`

 - this hook takes an object and makes all of its fields reactive